THE POSTAL HISTORY OF ICAO

 First Day Cover with oval cancels at Washington, D.C.
 Cachet by E.F.
 Miller?

-First Day Air Mail Covers with both stamps of this issue (combo) with black and red strips.
+First Day Air Mail Covers of this issue with black/blue and red strips (diagonally).

-Air Mail Covers with blue and red strips – First Day Cancel: 12 December 1928.
+Air Mail Covers with blue and red strips,

 Last Day Air Mail Cover franked with 5-cent blue stamp (front and back).
 Black and red strips.